 **Due to COVID-19 pandemic the Psychology Department is committed to being flexible and inclusive in our review of applications for graduate admission for 2021-22.
-We understand that the pandemic will have disrupted many people's undergraduate experiences including finishing theses or preparing for the GRE.
+We understand that the pandemic will have disrupted many people's undergraduate experiences including finishing theses.
+Note we will NOT require the general GRE for the Dec 1, 2020 and 2021 admission deadlines.
 Please contact us if you have questions.

 *2021 Application Deadline*

 Clinical Psychology Training Program and Social Cognitive Program - December 1, 2020 (includes joint applications to law psychology program)